danielxceron/docudb/README.md

 # DocuDB

-A lightweight, document-based NoSQL database for NodeJS with no external dependencies.
+DocuDB is a lightweight, document-based NoSQL database for Node.js applications.
+It provides a MongoDB-like interface with zero external dependencies, making it perfect for small to medium-sized projects or environments where a full database installation is not feasible.

 ## Features

-- **Document-based storage**: Store and retrieve JSON documents
+- **Document-Based Storage**: Store and retrieve JSON documents with automatic ID generation
-- **Schema validation**: Define document structures with validation rules
+- **Schema Validation**: Define schemas to validate document structure and data types
-- **Indexing**: Create single-field and composite indexes for faster queries
+- **Indexing**: Create and manage indexes for faster queries
-- **Unique constraints**: Enforce data integrity with unique field constraints
-- **Query filtering**: Filter documents using MongoDB-like query syntax
+- **Query System**: Powerful query capabilities with MongoDB-like syntax
-- **Chunked storage**: Efficiently handle large datasets with data chunking
 - **Compression**: Optional gzip compression to reduce storage size
-- **Concurrency support**: Handle multiple concurrent operations
-- **Data persistence**: Reliable data storage that persists across restarts
-- **Error handling**: Comprehensive error handling and validation

-## Requirements

-- Node.js >= 14.14.1
+- **Chunking**: Efficient handling of large documents through chunking
+- **UUID Support**: Choose between MongoDB-style IDs or UUID v4 format
+- **Custom Default Functions**: Define dynamic default values using custom functions
+- **TypeScript Support**: Full TypeScript definitions for enhanced developer experience
+- **Zero Dependencies**: No external runtime dependencies

 ## Installation